lcardsvr/Geophysical-Tool-Response-Project/README.md

 3. CSV files used for the project are Confidential and have not been uploaded to the repo due for this reason.

-4. Project presentation available as a PowerPoint Slide deck in the main tree of the repo.
+4. Project presentation available as a PowerPoint Slide deck under https://github.com/lcardsvr/Geophysical-Tool-Response-Project/blob/main/Project04_Presentation.pptx.